Language Learning Burnout: How to Recognize and Recover from Language Burnout

 Here's the thing: language acquisition takes time.
 Adults learning a second language need hundreds of hours of input and practice to reach even intermediate fluency.
 Expecting faster results just sets you up for disappointment and exhaustion.

-Doing the same type of study every single day kills motivation fast.
+Doing the same type of study every single day kills motivation fast in the learning process.
 If your routine is just grammar drills and vocabulary flashcards, your brain checks out.
-Humans need variety to stay engaged.
+Humans need variety to stay engaged to learn the languages.
 Learning a language through nothing but textbook exercises is like trying to get fit by doing the same workout every day.
 It works for a while, then you hit a wall.

 Perfectionism

 This one burns out more learners than almost anything else.
 You won't speak until your accent is perfect.
 You won't write anything until you can do it without mistakes.
-You beat yourself up over every error.
+You beat yourself up over every error you made when learning foreign languages.
 Perfectionism in language learning is exhausting because you're constantly failing by your own impossible standards.

 Languages are messy.
 Native speakers make mistakes.
 Regional variations exist.
 There's no "perfect" to achieve, which means perfectionists are chasing something that doesn't exist.